 - Mrs. F.A.
-NEIL received a message this morning announcing the death of her son, Mrs. Lon BARNES of Centralia, which occurred yesterday.
+NEIL received a message this morning announcing the death of her sister, Mrs. Lon BARNES of Centralia, which occurred yesterday.

 - Last Sunday, Mr. and Mrs. Paul PIPER and Mr. and Mrs. J.R.
 CHEADLE attended the 50th wedding anniversary of Mrs. PIPERs parents, Mr. and Mrs. BURTON, at their farm home near Ina, Ill.
 A crowd of 250 - 300 persons gathered under trees at the old family home.

 - Meadow Branch: Lorene GARRETT spent a few days last week with her aunt, Mrs. Wes ROBB and family.